Diche-Bach/Chronicle-The-Disintegration-of-Russian-Military/Chronicle-of-Russian-Disintegration.md

 The end is not yet near.
 But perhaps the beginning of the end has finally begun.
 Putin keeps himself in power just a little longer with each additional life destroyed.

 Added to the [Chronicle of Russian Military Disintegration](https://github.com/Diche-Bach/Chronicle-The-Disintegration-of-Russian-Military/blob/main/Chronicle-of-Russian-Disintegration.md).
+18 May 2026 [[Graphic] The results of a failed suicide attempt by a russian invder who shot himself through the chin.
+The medic points out brain matter from the exit wound in the forehead while the occupier is still talking.](https://www.reddit.com/r/UkraineInvasionVideos/comments/1tgmdya/graphic_the_results_of_a_failed_suicide_attempt/)